pipebots/sprintBotBLEControl/Documentation.md

 T3 is not responsible for the high level control of the robot, however using existing work we created an android app and firmware to allow others control of the robot.

 ## Robot Firmware
-Low level control is handled by an [Arduino Nano 33 Sense BLE](https://store.arduino.cc/arduino-nano-33-ble-sense)
+Low level control is handled by an [Arduino Nano 33 Sense BLE](https://store.arduino.cc/arduino-nano-33-ble-sense).
+This board has a number of useful sensors onboard
 ## Android App

 # Electronics